Coral Red is available now!

 Upon Persephone’s fall, Demeter rages and threatens to freeze the entire world under ice and snow forever.
 Nephrea offers a sacrifice to quell her rage, but down in the fiery world below, it might be more than just the goddess who will need saving.

-Enjoy a journey into the making of the cover by Sean Counley.
-Just click on the oil painting to see how he created it. www.seancounley.com
+And here’s a video on the making of the first cover by Sean Counley.
+Just click on the painting to see how he created it. www.seancounley.com

 An urban fantasy romance by A.L.
 Hawke